The True Story Behind Little Women Is Just As Heartbreaking As The Movie

-Little Women is lauded as one of the most important works in the history of American literature.
-It has never once gone out of print and has been adapted for film and television multiple times.
+Little Women is lauded as one of the most important works in the history of American literature so it's a relief that Greta Gerwig's film adaptation is getting rave reviews.
+The book itself has never once gone out of print and has been adapted for film and television multiple times.
 This classic novel wins the hearts of all who read it for its moving portrayal of sisterhood, love in its many forms, and the growing pains of transitioning from adolescence to adulthood.
 Readers see themselves in the four March sisters, Meg, Jo, Beth, and Amy, who all feel so real.
 So, it comes as no surprise to learn that Little Women is a semi-autobiographical retelling of author Louisa May Alcott’s life.

 Advertisement

 Jo, the second oldest sister, is based on Alcott herself.
-She is spirited, which 19th-century slang for a feminist with opinions, who dreams of becoming a writer.
+She is spirited and dreams of becoming a writer.
 Her older sister Meg is a promising actress who gives up on that dream for a life of financial stability.
-Alcott and her sister, Anna, founded the Concord Dramatic Union together, which still exists to this day as the Concord Players.
-While putting on a play, Anna meets her husband, just like Meg does in Little Women.
+Alcott and her sister, Anna, founded the Concord Dramatic Union together, which still exists to this day, as the Concord Players.
+While putting on a play, Anna mets her husband, just like Meg does in Little Women.
 They married at the family home, just like the book.
 And just like the sequel to Little Women titled Little Men, Anna’s husband died about 10 years later.

 Advertisement